Selling third-party on Amazon, eBay and other e-commerce marketplaces can be highly profitable. Read more on when your brand might be ready!

-- Share of Search: Track your brands share of search by Amazon-specific keywords & category URLs.
+- Share of Search: Track your brand's share of search by Amazon-specific keywords & category URLs.

 Improving conversion rates on Amazon is a vicious circle.
 Better search rankings generate more traffic to your product pages, eventually creating a higher conversion rate, which improves the position in search rankings.

 Maintaining a healthy and desired conversion rate is a continuous process.
-Therefore, you need to constantly monitor and know what is happening with your brand on the Amazon shelf, including Amazon listings from (unauthorised) 3P-sellers.
+Therefore, you need to constantly monitor and know what is happening with your brand on the Amazon shelf, including Amazon listings from (unauthorized) 3P-sellers.